TheBeeTeam/mvg-less/README.md

 ### Create a Bundle for the Application

-This project use [webpack](https://github.com/webpack/webpack) for creating a bundle of the application and its dependencies
+This project uses [webpack](https://github.com/webpack/webpack) for creating a bundle of the application and its dependencies

 We have pre-configured `npm` to automatically run `webpack` so we can simply do: